apollographql/apollo-server/docs/source/best-practices/modularize-a-schema.md

 <h2 id="modularizing-resolvers">Modularizing resolvers</h2>

-For the schema above, we can accomplish the same modularity with resolvers by passing around multiple resolver objects and combining them together with Lodash's `merge` or other equivalent:
+For the type definitions above, we can accomplish the same modularity with resolvers by passing around multiple resolver objects and combining them together with Lodash's `merge` or other equivalent.
+The [end of this page]() contains a complete view of the resolver map.

 ```js
 // comment.js